 BBF: Will it be very difficult to decide whether an act or task on the Internet is ethical or unethical?

 The issue would be how you react to that.
-So, if somebody steals, do you lock him away for 20 years or only five years?
+So, if somebody steals, do you lock him away for 20 years or only five days?
 Different countries have different legal frameworks for that.
 Criminal jurisprudence is structured differently in different countries.
-So, there may need to be more international collaboration and rationalisation of such provisions.
+So, there may need to be more international collaboration and rationalization of such provisions.

 So today, for example, somebody spreading hate speech on Facebook may affect somebody in Bangladesh, but it might be done from somewhere outside Bangladesh.
 So, how do you bring that person under the purview of law?
 It definitely requires international collaboration.
 And that can happen the other way around, too.